 - Embed Personal Performance Review processes - To embed and support Personal Performance Review processes across the Trust, including the ability to manage nurse and midwifery revalidation processes effectively.

-- Improve centralised reporting and line manager reporting - To report accurately and efficiently centrally and to give managers real time access to reports to help them to manage more effectively.
+- Improve centralised reporting and line manager reporting - To report accurately and efficiently centrally and to give managers real-time access to reports to help them to manage more effectively.

 The Trust recognised the need for a user-friendly LMS, that was flexible enough to be customised to healthcare-specific needs.
-They initiated a rigorous selection process, which resulted in a partnership with Think Associates to implement and support the Totara Learn.
+They initiated a rigorous selection process, which resulted in a partnership with Think Associates to implement and support Totara Learn.